Hyndman Peak and Hyndman Basin from the west ridge on Cobb Mountain. Photo courtesy of Jim Just.

 Trip Report (October 2000):

-Hyndman Peak is the 9th highest in Idaho.
-It is also the highest mountain in the Pioneer range, Blaine County, and the Sawtooth National Forest.
+Hyndman Peak is the 9th highest peak in Idaho.
+The peak is also the highest in the Pioneer range, Blaine County, and the Sawtooth National Forest.

 Turn east onto the East Fork Wood River Road from Highway 75.
 The turnoff is about 5.5 miles south of the town of Ketchum.
 Reset your odometer.
 You will reach the small village of Triumph at 5.8 miles, just keep heading east on the road.
 Shortly after Triumph the road becomes dirt.
 Continue east on the road when you see the turn-off for the Hyndman Creek trailhead at 7.2 miles.
 Take a left onto Forest Service road 203 at the fork.
 Follow 203 until it meets up with the confluence of the North Fork Hyndman Creek and Hyndman Creek and the trailhead.
 Park here.
-Cross Hyndman Creek on a foot bridge and follow the old jeep road through aspens and meadows along Hyndman Creek.
+There is a trailhead sign, bathroom, and ample parking.

 From the trailhead, follow the trail along side Hyndman Creek to the base of Cobb Mountain.
 Here the trail turns north and leads up a sagebrush covered hill to a small pond next to point 8724.
 Follow the ridge on the left-hand side of the creek northeasterly up to Hyndman basin.
 From Hyndman basin, the trail is faint, but just head towards the saddle between Hyndman and Old Hyndman.
 Once at the saddle, follow the ridge to the top of Hyndman Peak.